-Over the previous few years there had been at least two major initiatives pushing for more effective IT investment.
-One such initiative, the Interagency Working Group on Emergency Capacity Building (in part funded by the Bill and Melinda Gates Foundation and Microsoft), had recently published an Emergency Capacity Building report, assessing the use of ICT among international relief agencies during disaster relief operations.
+Over the previous two years there had been at least two major initiatives pushing for more effective IT investment.
+One such initiative, the Interagency Working Group on Emergency Capacity, funded by the Bill and Melinda Gates Foundation and Microsoft, had recently published an Emergency Capacity Building report, assessing the use of ICT among international relief agencies during disaster relief operations.
 Among the key findings of the report was the following list: